Jörg Meuthen: Immigration

 Meuthen has expressed opposition to the immigration and asylum policies under Angela Merkel.
 During an AfD party conference in 2016, he stated "We are opposed to allowing immigration in such large numbers with open eyes that we will no longer recognize our own country in just a few years.
 The leading culture in Germany is not Islam, but the Christian - occidental culture.
 The call of the muezzin cannot claim to be as self-evident as the Christian ringing of church bells."

-Meuthen has argued that asylum seekers should be granted temporary resident permits as opposed to full citizenship and permeant residency.
+Meuthen has argued that asylum seekers should be granted temporary resident permits as opposed to full citizenship and permanent residency.

 During the COVID-19 pandemic in Germany, Meuthen stated that Germany should suspend its membership of the Schengen agreement, arguing that open borders were contributing to the spread of the virus.

 Foreign policy

 Meuthen has expressed support for Israel and has called on the German government to ban the Lebanese-based militant group Hezbollah.